-Subject Code MCMDAT CIE Marks 50 Credits (Lecture Hours/week) 00 SEE Marks 100 Total no. of Lecture Hours 52 Exam Duration 3 hours
+Subject Code MCBIT CIE Marks 50 Credits (Lecture Hours/week) 00 SEE Marks 100 Total no. of Lecture Hours 52 Exam Duration 3 hours

-- To introduce theory and practice of data analysis. - To familiarise analytics and categorise different techniques. - To build the requisite skills in using statistical analysis software packages. - To solve statistical and managerial problems using the software packages. - To prepare the students for a career in data analytics
+- To introduce theory and practice of data analysis. - To familiarise analytics and categorise different techniques. - To equip with essential expertise in using spreadsheet packages. - To build the requisite skills in using statistical analysis software packages. - To solve statistical and managerial problems using the software packages. - To prepare the students for a career in data analytics